LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 If this table is updated, the changes must be manually apply the migration steps to the `TENANT_KEYS` and the corresponding indices.

-If the UniqueIndex or ForeignKeyConstraint is removed, the object must be removed.
+If the UniqueIndex or ForeignKeyConstraint is removed, and the constraint has been previously applied to a database, the active schema must be updated, and the object must be dropped.

 ## Managing PROCEDURE